vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The rules of framing the calendar are found in Chapter XII of which we give an account in the next section.

-After about 500 A.D., the Indian astronomers gave up the pretext of ascribing astronomical treatises to gods or mythical sages and began to claim authorship of the treatises they had written ; the earliest that has survived is that of Aryabhata (476—523 A.D.).
+After about 500 A.D., the Indian astronomers gave up the pretext of ascribing astronomical treatises to gods or mythical sages and began to claim authorship of the treatises they had written ; the earliest that has survived is that of Aryabhaṭa (476—523 A.D.).
 The objects of their treatises were to frame rules for calendaric calculations, knowledge of astronomy forming the basis on which these rules were framed.

 In addition to the Surya Siddhānta only two other systems have survived, viz.,

-The Arya Siddhānta-due to Aryabhata II, an astronomer of the 10th century, and supposed to be related to the Aryabhatiya of Aryabhata, who claims to have derived it from Brahmā, the Creator.
+The Arya Siddhānta-due to Aryabhaṭa II, an astronomer of the 10th century, and supposed to be related to the Aryabhaṭīya of Aryabhaṭa, who claims to have derived it from Brahmā, the Creator.

 The Brahma Siddhānta-vaguely related to the Paitāmaha Siddhānta, but the human authorship is ascribed to the celebrated astronomer Brahmagupta (628 A.D.).